ben-wyatt/draw-steel/readme.md

 - requires lots of structured formatting for things like statblocks and class features and stuff
 - balance between tool availability and

-### Structured data

-ill have a bunch of pydantic data models that I use as structured data.
-First thing im going to try is converting PDF to markdown (which looks phenomenal) then try to do a bunch of regex matches to grab monster stat blocks.

-### derived from PDFs
+## Mining the PDF

+We have two PDFs: Heroes and Monsters

+They both contain structured content, like monster stat blocks, character abilities, tables, etc.  And they also contain lore text and general natural language rules.

+For the retrieval system I want to be able to gracefully handle all of these on retrieval.
+So if I search for "Ajax the Invincible" I should both get his stat block and a bunch of lore where he is mentioned from across the book.

+I think what that means is that we have a hybrid keyword-semantic natural language search mechanism a la chroma or whatever.
+And also return the JSON object that represents his stat block.

+Ideally the retrieval gives well-formatted paragraphs (so no lazy chunking).

+At first I was thinking that we should use pydantic data models to represent the structured formatting.
+This would allow for me to take advantage of LLMs for the extraction: convert pdf to image, then send image to LLM and force structured output of the monster stat block.

+the other way would be to get really into the weeds with the PDF extraction.
+In `pdf-parsing/abilities` I was able to vibe-code a proper pdf metadata-to-ability structured output.

-there are two PDFs: heroes and monsters.  monsters is mostly monster stat blocks and lore, 300 pages worth. it also has about 20 pages of rules on how to run monsters, 20 pages on dynamic terrain, and a few more pages on retainers (PC sidekicks).
+monsters is mostly monster stat blocks and lore, 300 pages worth. it also has about 20 pages of rules on how to run monsters, 20 pages on dynamic terrain, and a few more pages on retainers (PC sidekicks).

 heroes contains the basics of the rules, how to make characters, combat mechanics, rules for negotiations and montages.

-lets create a
+the front-end that I end up writing for retrieval should be able to link back to the right page of the PDF really easily.

+Stack-rank of PDF ingestion:
+- rules: requires chunking strategy thoughts, should be able to return things like condition definitions, combat rules, or triggered actions. goal is super low latency retrieval
+- monster stats
+- class traits and abilities

+### basic retrieval

+The most basic functionality that I want is to be able to do mechanic search very quickly: query for "surprise round" to get all the rules on surprise in combat. "shifting" to find out what shifting is. different conditions. basic lookup.

+Let's grind out the very basics of something like that first. goal is *incredibly fast retrieval* and an easy way to open up PDF from response.